Cody by Sourcegraph vs Continue

 Cons

-- ✗Enterprise deployment complexity may be challenging for smaller teams
+- ✗Enterprise deployment complexity can be significant for smaller teams without dedicated DevOps resources

 Pros